IrishBruseForks/Final-Year-Project/Documentation/IdeaOutline.md

 Below are descriptions and bulletpoints that we hope an end user will be able to run/execute in the application upon completion/deployment of our project.

 - **User Account:**
-  - Create an account
+  - Create an account.
-  - Login/Logout
+  - Login/Logout.
-  - Customize profile: Username, change password, profile picture
+  - Customize profile: Username, change password, profile picture.
-  - Delete account
+  - Delete account.

 - **User Interactions:**
-  - Can add and remove friends via username
+  - Can add and remove friends via username.
+  - Can send images and gifs.
+  - Read receipts.
-  - Can private messages friends or create a group chat
+  - Can private messages friends or create a group chat.
+  - Can run commands in group chats.

 ### Application Framework - Frontend and Backend Design

 Below is discussed the Frameworks, external storage devices and API's that will be used in the development of our project.

 - **Frontend:**
-  - React
-  - MUI
+  - **React:** Used as it is a new framework (compared to having used Ionic in the past) and is used by many companies in industry.
+  - **M.U.I:** (Googles Material UI library and style guide).
+A cutting-edge library with a sleek and highly professional aesthetic, elevating the application's style without compromising user-friendliness.

 - **Backend:**
+  - **DynamoDB Database:** For storing messages and read receipts as well as any link from bots.
+  - **Bots:** Bot are ways of extending the application with extra functionality.
+  - **API:** Bots can have access to external apis such as:
+    -  Weather Api
-  - Database
+    -  News Api
-  - API
+    -  Memes/Gif Api
-  - Bots
+    -  Pokémon Api

+***Scope and design of project as discussed above may and will most likely change in the design phase as the Scope of the project becomes more apparent***